Busayoilesanmi/LITA_Class_Documentation2/README.md

 ### How to Use the Data
 * Revenue by Region: Group the data by region and sum the revenue column.
 This provide an overview of how much revenue each region is generating

-* Revenue by Units Sold: Group the data by Product and sum the units Sold columns.
-This determines the total revenue generated from the number of units sold for each product over a period.

-* Revenue by Market: Group the data by Market Segment and sum the Revenue column.
-This analysis looks at the revenue generated from different market segments.

 * Revenue by Model: Group the data by Product Model and sum the Revenue column.
 This focuses on the revenue generated from different product models (e.g., various versions of a product).

-* Revenue by Store: Group the data by Store and sum the Revenue column.
-This aspect evaluates the revenue generated at each individual store or retail outlet.

-* Revenue by Line of Business: Group the data by Line of Business and sum the Revenue column.
-This analysis categorizes revenue based on different lines of business (e.g., services, product sales).

 * Region by Units Sold: Group the data by Region and sum the Units Sold column.
 This analysis examines the number of units sold across different geographical regions (e.g., states, countries, or specific areas).

-* Region by Average Revenue: Group the data by Region and calculate the average of the Revenue column.
-This calculates the revenue generated per unit sold in a specific region.
+* Average revenue by Region: Group the data by region and sum of Average revenue column.
+This analysis examines the average revenue generated per unit sold over a period across different regions, products, or customer segments.

-* Store by Units Sold: Group the data by Store and sum the Units Sold column.
-This analysis evaluates the total number of units sold at each individual store or retail outlet.

-* Day Category by Units Sold: Group the data by Day Category (e.g., Weekdays, Weekends) and sum the Units Sold column.
-This analysis examines the number of units sold categorized by different types of days.

 ### Formula Used
 _ _ _